f5devcentral/f5-automation-labs/docs/class1/module1/lab3.rst

       }
    }

 In the following labs we will be utilizing `Declarative Onboarding (DO) <https://clouddocs.f5.com/products/extensions/f5-declarative-onboarding/latest/>`_, part of The F5 Automation Toolchain, to onboard base configuration to the lab BIG-IPs.
-Declarative Onboarding is built on top of the extensible, Node.js based iControl LX framework and implements a declarative interface for onboarding BIG-IPs.
+Declarative Onboarding is built on top of the extensible Node.js based iControl LX framework and implements a declarative interface for onboarding BIG-IPs.
+DO implements a declarative schema for deploying Layer 1-3 configuration on BIG-IP devices.

 ..
+NOTE:: iControl LX extensions are **not** iApp Templates.
+The AS3 Extension does not use the TCL based iApp framework.
+Additionally, AS3 does not use an Application Service Object (ASO).

+..
 NOTE:: Previous versions of this class utilized the REST API of the BIG-IPs to imperatively configure the base config objects in the list above.

 When onboarding devices using DO we will use a declarative interface and JSON based schema.
 This declaration describes the desired end state of the device.
-If your declaration includes parameters for all base config objects, DO will provision those settings with a single API call to its interface.
+If your declaration includes parameters for all base config objects (hostname, NTP, DNS, etc), DO will provision those settings with a single API call to its interface.
 Additionally DO is:

 - `Idempotent <https://whatis.techtarget.com/definition/idempotence>`_
 - `Atomic <https://www.techopedia.com/definition/3466/atomic-operation>`_